IanMelvin/ianmelvin.github.io/projects/miniinfinity.md

   <div>
     <p class="text-left pt-3 pb-1 fs-5">
-						  For the enemy AI I utilized Unity's Nav Mesh to determine the moveable terrain.
+						  For the enemy AI I utilized Unity's NavMesh to determine the moveable terrain.
 And each enemy type had its own behavior system which helped to determine how it should act depending on what is happening in the world around it.
     </p>
   </div>

-  <h2 class="text-center my-4 fs-1">Item</h2>
+  <h2 class="text-center my-4 fs-1">Relic</h2>
   <hr class="my-4">
   <div class="text-center pb-3">
     <img class="img-fluid" src="../img/miniinfinity/miRelic.png" width="700px">
   </div>
   <div>
     <p class="text-left pt-3 pb-1 fs-5">
-						  One of the system we included in our game was referred to as the Relic system.
+						  One of the systems we included in our game was referred to as the Relic system.
 Relics are items that can spawn throughout the game and help the player if they are being overwhelmed by the number of enemies around them.
-In the game we only have one type of Relic, the Leo or Fire Relic (Pictured bellow).
+In the game we only have one type of Relic, the Leo or Fire Relic.
 The Leo Relic when put on the ground would blast out a cone of fire destroying any enemies which came in its path.
     </p>